 The Amtrak Guest Rewards (AGR) program generates customer loyalty by rewarding customers with incentives to travel on Amtrak.
-This program allows AGR members to earn AGR points by traveling on Amtrak or from transactions with other participating AGR partner companies such as credit card companies, hotels, and car rental agencies.
-Points can be redeemed for Amtrak travel or for non-travel such as partner gift cards or hotel stays and car rentals.
-Amtrak also sells AGR points to members and partners.
+This program allows AGR members to earn AGR points by traveling on Amtrak or from transactions with other participating AGR partner companies such as credit card companies.
+Points can be redeemed for Amtrak travel or for non-travel with the Company's retail and specialty partners.
+Amtrak also sells AGR points to members.